 After checking in to the hotel, we hop back in the car and head into the city.
 We’re excited to explore a little and find some dinner.

 Founded in the 5th century, Venice is undoubtedly one of the world’s most unique cities.

-The most famous of these canals is the aptly-named Grand Canal which functions as the city’s super highway and is packed day and night with water ferries, taxis, gondolas and speedboats.
+The most famous of these canals is the aptly-named Grand Canal which functions as the city’s super highway.
+The Grand Canal is packed day and night with water ferries, taxis, gondolas and speedboats.

-We’ve all seen pictures of Venice but I realized immediately that every photo I’d ever seen of Venice Italy paled in comparison to the watery wonderland before my eyes.
+We’ve all seen pictures of Venice but I realize immediately that every photo I’ve ever seen pales in comparison to the watery wonderland before my eyes.
 Pictures just do not do justice to this remarkable city.

-While Venice’s Grand Canal is just as spectacular as the name implies, for me it was the back canals that were the heart of the city.
-We crossed tiny bridges spanning quiet, narrow water lanes with only the occasional gondola gliding by.
-It was heavenly.
+While Venice’s Grand Canal is just as spectacular as the name implies, for me it’s the back canals that are the real heart of the city.
+We cross tiny bridges spanning quiet, narrow water lanes with only the occasional gondola gliding by.

 The Unbiquitous Venetian Gondola Ride

 I mean you can’t come to Venice (certainly not on your honeymoon) and not take a gondola ride.
 So, of course, that’s at the top of our list for Day 2 in Venice.

 With a 5pm flight to Athens tonight, we start the day by returning the car on the island and storing our luggage.
 By the time we’re done, lunch and a gondola ride are just about all we have time for before heading to the airport.

 I’ve heard for years that gondola rides in Venice are very expensive.
 So I’m slightly concerned about how much it might cost to check this little adventure off our bucket list.